Wing On Lee: Career

 Lee began his academic career at the University of Hong Kong, where he founded the Comparative Education Research Centre in 1994 and served as its first president.
 He contributed to the establishment of the Comparative Education Society of Asia in 1995 and launched Hong Kong's first postgraduate programmes in values education and comparative education.
+During his time at the Hong Kong Institute of Education, he served as Vice President (Academic) and later Acting President, contributing to institutional developments including the Centre for Citizenship Education and the Hong Kong Museum of Education.

 In 2003, Lee was awarded the Medal of Honour by the Government of Hong Kong in recognition of his contributions to citizenship education.

 Between 2005 and 2007, Lee was full professor and international director at the University of Sydney.
 From 2010 to 2014, he was Dean of Education Research at Singapore's National Institute of Education, and from 2014 to 2017, he served as vice president and Chair Professor of Comparative Education at the Open University of Hong Kong.

 He was president of the World Council of Comparative Education Societies from 2010 to 2013.

 In 2010, Lee received the Hong Kong Soka Gakkai International Award in recognition of his work in values education.

 From 2019 to 2023, Lee held the position of executive director at the Institute for Adult Learning under the Singapore University of Social Sciences, where he led national initiatives in adult learning and the development of the Training and Adult Education (TAE) Sector.
+He also held the title of Distinguished Professor at Zhengzhou University in China, where he established two research centres on comparative and regional education.

+Research and contributions

+Lee's research focuses on comparative education, citizenship education, values education, and lifelong learning.
+His work has contributed to the development of civic and moral education in Asia, with particular attention to curriculum design, policy formation, and multicultural citizenship.

+He has written on the role of education in shaping social cohesion and national identity, particularly in the context of globalization and educational reform.
+His co-edited volumes, such as Citizenship Education in Asia: Concepts and Issues and the Pacific and Citizenship Pedagogies in Asia and the Pacific, are well cited in the fields of curriculum studies and global education policy.

+In Singapore, as Executive Director of the Institute for Adult Learning, Lee led initiatives related to adult learning technologies, workplace learning, and professional development frameworks for adult educators.
+These efforts supported national lifelong learning strategies and workforce development goals.
+The Institute was recognized as the National Centre of Excellence for Adult Learning in 2022 to drive innovation and technology adoption for the TAE Sector.

+Lee's publications include over 200 journal articles and book chapters, with citations in areas spanning educational reform, comparative policy analysis, and teacher education.